sql-machine-learning/elasticdl/docs/blogs/kubecon_cfp.md

 ## Benefits to the Ecosystem

-This talk introduces a system which implements a new policy to schedule deep learning workloads on Kubernetes - elastic scheduling.
+This talk introduces a system ElasticDL which implements a new policy to schedule deep learning workloads on Kubernetes - elastic scheduling.
 Compared with the gang scheduling policy that kubernetes operators from Kubeflow apply, it can improve the resource utilization significantly.
 We add a master to launch, monitor and manage the worker pods using Kubernetes API and distribute the sharded data